fiq/music-gen-cli/README.md

 # Requires CUDACUDACUDa

+## On a small/low VRAM/OLD GPU

-- Tested on a 4GB GTX 1650 Super and NVIDIA 4070
+- Tested on a 4GB GTX 1650 Super
 - Uses Audiocraft's small model
-- Keen samples on a 4GB card to under 15 seconds
+- Keep samples on a 4GB card to under 15 seconds

+## On a modern/much VRAM/NEW (2023) GPU

+- Tested on RTX4090 with medium model

 # Building